Marcello-Sega/pytim/docs/source/index.rst

-This code block first imports MDAanalysis, pytim, and useful datafiles, then initializes the universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format.
+This code block first imports MDAanalysis, pytim, and useful datafiles, then initializes the universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format (the variable WATER_GRO is made available by the pytim.datafiles module, and points to 'data/water.gro')

 The oxygens are then chosen as a reference atom group to perform the interfacial analysis, and the interface calculation is initialized